HaoZhangXidian/Submission-to-NC-SPFA-for-EC/README.md

-# Submission-in-NC-SPFA-for-EC
+# Submission-to-NC-SPFA-for-EC

-This is the code for our submission in NC: supervised topic modeling for EC design
+This is the code for our submission to NC: Machine learning enabled subgroup analysis with real world data to inform better clinical trial design

 We run our code based on Python 3.7 and pytorch 0.4 on Windows system.